 CeraVe Hydrating Facial Cleanser

 The cleanser that doesn't require explanation.
 Ceramides and hyaluronic acid mean you're cleansing and supporting your barrier simultaneously.
+A qualitative review in The Journal of Dermatology found that ceramide-containing preparations can improve dry skin and barrier function, which is why this ingredient class keeps showing up in foundational products.
 Works morning and night for most skin types, which is exactly what a foundational product should do.

 La Roche-Posay Toleriane Double Repair Moisturizer